 CILANTRO (geshneez): Cilantro has delicate flat leaves.
 The seed or fruit of cilantro is called coriander and has very different use and taste than the leaves.
 The shape of the leaves can easily be mistaken for flat leaf Italian parsley but in closer examination you will find the leaves to be more delicate, lighter in color, and with a distinct aroma when crushed between your fingertips.
 Unlike parsley where only the thinner stems and leaves are used, even the long stems of cilantro are tender and can be chopped and used in the recipes.
 Fresh cilantro is available year round in most grocery stores and the optimum flavor is achieved by using the fresh herb.
 Cilantro may also be chopped and stored in the freezer for 3-4 months and used in soups and in Persian Herb Stew (Ghormeh Sabzi).
 Chopped fresh cilantro adds a wonderful flavor to Salsa, Guacamole, Rice, Persian Kuku Sabzi, salads, sauces or soups.

 DILLWEED (shevid): This is a feathery herb that looks very much like fennel but the aroma and taste is quite different.
 It may be used dried, fresh, or frozen.
-Fresh dill is used in Persian Kuku Sabzi and also eaten fresh in Sabzi Khordan.
+Fresh dill is used in Persian Kuku Sabzi & Sabzi Polo, also eaten fresh in Sabzi Khordan.

 TO DRY DILL WEED, wash the whole sprigs under cold water.
 While holding the stems, take a bunch in your hand and shake off the water over the sink.
 Spread the sprigs on a tea towel set on a drying rack for a few days until very dry.
 Crumble the dried springs, then separate and discard the dried hard stems.
 Dried dill weed may be stored in an airtight container for months without losing much of its flavor.
 To use dill weed fresh or frozen, wash and shake off the water as above and then allow the whole sprigs to air dry for couple of hours over a paper towel before chopping.
 This will result in a better looking chopped dill that will not stick together and will be easily sprinkled on dips, sauces and dressings, fresh or frozen.
 Store chopped dill weed in freezer bags in the freezer for several months.

 TO DRY MINT LEAVES, wash the whole mint sprigs and drain in a colander.
 Arrange the springs in single layer over a tea towel and allow to air dry for several days.
 Once completely dried, crumble the leaves and discard the stems.
-Crushed dried mint leaves is used in sauces, stews and soups; it may be stored in an airtight container for months without losing much of its flavor.
+Crushed dried mint leaves is used in sauces, stews and soups; it is a must in my Aash Reshteh and Kashk Bademjan.
+Dried mint may be stored in an airtight container for months without losing much of its flavor.